paypal/nemo-view/README.md

 ### Installation

-1. Add to package.json the appropriate versions of dependencies and nemo-view to package.json and install.
+1. Add dependencies to package.json and install.

 ```javascript
 	...